Nilratan Sircar: Early life

-Son of Nandalal Sircar, a native of Jaynagar, he was born in the house of his maternal uncle in Netra village of South 24 Parganas district, on 1 October 1861.
+Son of Nandalal Sircar, a native of Jaynagar Majilpur, he was born in the house of his maternal uncle in Netra village of South 24 Parganas district, on 1 October 1861.
 His father came from an impoverished family in Jessore and later settled in Jaynagar.
 His mother Rebati Bani hailed from Pantihal village.
 However, as his mother often suffered from ill health, Sircar and his siblings spent much of their growing years with their maternal family in Netra village and subsequently moved there.
 His mother died in Pantihal while he was still a child from what was later believed to be cancer.
 Sircar was reported to have shared with grandchildren that it was this early loss of his mother to an unknown disease that led him to study medicine, as he wanted to know the cause of her death.

 Education

 Sircar passed the entrance examination for Chatra Nandalal Institution in Hooghly and matriculated there.
 Despite the family's modest means, Sircar moved to Calcutta to pursue his career in medicine.
 His efforts caught the attention of an Englishman who sponsored his study at the Campbell Medical College in the formative years from where he obtained vernacular diploma in medicine in 1879.
 Later, he went on to win a scholarship, and earned the M.B. degree in 1888.
 The following year he earned his M.A., and in 1890 he obtained the M.D. degrees from the University of Calcutta.